bitrix24/b24restdocs/api-reference/imopenlines/openlines/relations.md

-# Connections Between Open Line Objects
+# Connections Between Open Channel Objects

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}